Get Involved

 Upcoming Opportunities

-CARE organizes one-day conferences that help CNAs, group home staff, personal care workers, and other direct care staff understand best care practices for older adults.
-The CARE U Train-the-Trainer prepares others to offer this curriculum.
+CARE organizes one-day workshops that help CNAs, personal care workers, and other direct care staff understand best care practices for older adults.
+The CARE U Train-the-Trainer prepares health educators to offer their own workshops.

 CARE Network and Affiliates